iltabiai/iltabiai.github.io/_posts/2015-12-15-microscope-digital-image-correlation.md

 </table>

    On the first image, it is possible to distinguish the fiber but quite hard.
 We used the laser instead of white light to maximize pixels' intensity.
-   The white areas are actually reflecting the laser and will make the image correlation analysis impossible around those defects (glue? contamination? the specimen was cleaned).
+   The white areas are actually reflecting the laser and will make the image correlation analysis impossible around those defects (glue? contamination? the specimen was cleaned. *EDIT: those are actually bubbles, voids, in the epoxy that are partially revealed by the polishing.*).

    On the final image, it is clearly possible to see that the fiber completely detached from the matrix.
 The material also seems to have shifted along the \\(45^o\\) line passing through the fiber.
 The white areas' shapes and colors also changed erathically, which is why they cannot be considered in the region of interest during the analysis.